 You arrive in Delhi by International flight.
 After traditional 'Swagat' (Welcome), our representative would assist you at the airport & transfer to the hotel for check-in.

 Day 02 Delhi

 Breakfast in hotel.
 Today we start the city tour of Old and New Delhi.
-The tour of the 17th-century old city includes the great mosque of Jama Masjid, The main street of Old Delhi is the colourful shopping bazaar known as Chandni Chowk, Red Fort (closed on Mondays), most spectacular pieces of Mughal architecture, built by the Mughal Emperor, Shah Jahan between 1638 and 1648.
+The tour of the 17th-century old city includes the great mosque of Jama Masjid, The main street of Old Delhi is the colourful shopping bazaar known as Chandni Chowk, Red Fort (closed on Mondays).
+Most of the spectacular pieces of Mughal architecture are built by the Mughal Emperor, Shah Jahan between 1638 and 1648.
 Drive past Raj Ghat, the cremation site of Mahatma Gandhi.

 Overnight Hotel - Delhi (B)

 Day 03 Delhi – Mandawa (280 Km / 06 Hrs)